-Learning apps like Brainscape's flashcard software have transformed the way students study for the NCLEX and other exams.
+Learning apps like Brainscape's flashcard software have transformed the way students study for the NCLEX RN or NLCEX PN and other exams.
 Students learn much more efficiently by harnessing the optimized spaced repetition learning algorithms and by accessing the materials created by experts and hundreds of other students.

 Nurses back in the day would have loved a support system like this one.
-If you're interested in taking your learning to the next level, then check out the most convenient, popular, and effective NCLEX flashcards app.
+If you're interested in taking your learning to the next level, then check out the most convenient, popular, and effective NCLEX RN flashcards app or NCLEX PN flashcards app.